This blog post was updated on February 17, 2021.

 Drivers could use some equipment for the road or when they get back.
 Buy some thermos, hats, gas cards, pre-trip tools or gift cards for family dinners.
 It doesn’t have to be expensive, but it should be handy.
 They will remember this and be more likely to stick with you as a result.

 "Drivers appreciate a little extra something for all of their hard work and it can go a long way towards reminding them that you care."

 These are just some of the many ideas you could use to grow your driver-centric brand.
-Current drivers will appreciate the proof that you put them first and soon so will prospective drivers.
+Current drivers will appreciate the proof that you put them first and, soon, prospective drivers will too.
 You don’t need million dollar investments to make an impact.
-These investments pay for themselves after first driver who stays because of them.
+These investments pay for themselves after just one driver stays because of them.